dulguuncodes/peafowl.nvim/README.md

 however nvim-treesitter parsers seem to only work on x86\_64.
 If you know a fix, feel free to open a Github issue!

+### nvim-treesitter parsers don't work on Apple's M1 Chip

+Before opening a Github issue, please ensure that both Neovim and your terminal emulator are built for arm64 systems.
+You can tell if a program is running under arm64 by going to the Activity Monitor.